OpenMDAO/OpenMDAO/README.md

 * File variables
 * Active-set constraint calculation disabling
 * Brent Solver
-* CaseRecording using CSV, HDF5, and dump recorders (SqliteRecorder and WebRecorder are currently supported)
+* Case recording using CSV, HDF5, and dump recorders (SqliteRecorder is the currently supported case recorder)

 ## Install OpenMDAO 2
 You have two options for installing **OpenMDAO**, (1) from the [Python Package Index (PyPI)][1], and (2) from the [GitHub repository][4].

-**OpenMDAO** includes two optional sets of dependencies, `develop` for installing the developer tools (e.g., testing, coverage), and `docs` for building the documentation.
+**OpenMDAO** includes two optional sets of dependencies, `test` for installing the developer tools (e.g., testing, coverage), and `docs` for building the documentation.
 A third option, `all` combines these two sets.